wp-plugins/facebook-login-afo/readme.txt

 == Description ==

 * This is a facebook login plugin as widget.
 This widget also supports default wordpress user login.
+A facebook application API needs to be created to setup this plugin.
+Instructions are provided below.

 = Important =

 You need create a new facebook API Applitation to setup this plugin.
 Please follow the instructions provided below.

-<strong>1.</strong> Go to <a href="https://developers.facebook.com/" target="_blank">https://developers.facebook.com/</a>
+*  <strong>1.</strong> Go to <a href="https://developers.facebook.com/" target="_blank">https://developers.facebook.com/</a>
-<strong>2.</strong> Click on Create a new app button.
+* <strong>2.</strong> Click on Create a new app button.
 A popup will open.
-<strong>3.</strong> Add the required informations and don't forget to make your app live.
+* <strong>3.</strong> Add the required informations and don't forget to make your app live.
 This is very important otherwise your app will not work for all users.
-<strong>4.</strong> Then Click the "Create App" button and follow the instructions, your new app will be created.
+* <strong>4.</strong> Then Click the "Create App" button and follow the instructions, your new app will be created.
-<strong>5.</strong> Copy and Paste "App ID" and "App Secret" here.
+* <strong>5.</strong> Copy and Paste "App ID" and "App Secret" here.
-<strong>6.</strong> That's All.
+* <strong>6.</strong> That's All.
 Have fun :)

-= Note =
+= Facebook Login Widget (PRO) =
 There is a PRO version of this plugin that supports login with <strong>Facebook</strong>, <strong>Google</strong> And <strong>Twitter</strong>.
 You can get it <a href="http://donateafo.net84.net/fb-login-widget-pro/" target="_blank">here</a> in <strong>USD 1.00</strong>

 == Installation ==